tomvdb/sat-manual/source/index.rst

 ============================================

 .. warning::
-    If you are starting your journey playing with Amateur Radio Satellites then please keep in mind that you would an Amateur Radio license to proceed.
+    If you are starting your journey playing with Amateur Radio Satellites then please keep in mind that you would need an Amateur Radio license to proceed.
 The good news is that it is easy to obtain your own license.
 Contact your local Radio Amateur club for more information or contact the radio league for your country:

    .. list-table::